 This could be done through the structure described under Principle 1.

-Principle 4 – Within a standard national framework, village-level bodies should be permitted to exercise decision-making control over some elements of the design of the system and to govern benefit distribution within the village, as far as possible.
+Principle 4 – Within a standard national framework, village-level bodies should receive power and authority to exercise decision-making control over some elements of the design of the system and to govern benefit distribution within the village, as far as possible.

-Local participation in setting rules and enforcing sanctions is known to promote both compliance and acceptance, and should minimise transation costs in the longer term.
+Local participation in setting rules and enforcing sanctions is known to promote both better compliance and acceptance by local people, and should minimise transaction costs in the longer term.
 Initial capacity limitations should be addressed through capacity building and keeping rules as simple as possible.
-Good financial governance may require external support, especially in the early years.
+Ensuring good governance and financial accountability may require external support, especially in the early years.
 Flexible design elements could include choice of appropriate benefit types (from a list) and benefit levels for different actions.

 Principle 5 – To reward their collective efforts the members who participated in REDD+ activities should be the primary beneficiaries.

-This will promote maximised emission reductions.
+This will encourage the beneficiaries to maximise emission reductions.
 If benefit-sharing to non-participants is considered socially necessary (e.g. to share benefits to adjacent villages in the same communes/districts with limited forest cover) it should be clearly differentiated and significantly smaller.

 Key Area 2: Benefit types and sizes